 Room and Board:

-In addition, expect to pay approximately $1,300 for airfare and ground transportation, up to $100 for textbook(s), $1,800 for personal expenses (weekend meals, etc.), and $250 for miscellaneous expenses (passport fee, international student ID card, photos, medical insurance, etc.).
-Tuition, room & board, and other expenses will total about $9,975.
+In addition, expect to pay approximately $1,400 for airfare and ground transportation, up to $100 for textbook(s), $800 for personal expenses, and $250 for miscellaneous expenses (passport fee, international student ID card, photos, etc.).
+Tuition, room & board, and other expenses will total about $9,050 for non-William & Mary students, and $8,950 for William & Mary students.

-A limited number of scholarships will be awarded to law students on the basis of outstanding scholarship and financial need.
+A limited number of partial tuition scholarships may be awarded to law students on the basis of outstanding scholarship and financial need.
 To be eligible for consideration, students must submit their application and registration fee along with the following materials:

 Early Registration Discount:

-Applications postmarked by February 15th will receive a $150 discount on remaining program fees.
+Applications received by March 1st will receive a $100 discount on remaining program fees.

 Program Assistant Discount:

 If you are fluent in Spanish and interested in helping with the daily operations of the Madrid Program during your five weeks in Spain, you may apply to be a Program Assistant.
-Chosen Assistants must arrive in Madrid a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 10 hours per week for the duration of the program.
-Chosen Assistants will have their Room & Board fees waived as compensation for their service (a $2,500 value).
-An email with a detailed job description and application will be sent out to all registered participants on April 1st.
-Applications for the Program Assistant position are due by April 15th and a decision will be announced by May 1st.
+Chosen Assistants must arrive in Madrid up to a week early to help the On-Site Director prepare for the arrival of other participants, and work an additional 15 hours per week for the duration of the program.
+You also will need to remain in Madrid for two weekends while the program is in session.
+Chosen Assistants will have their Room & Board fees waived as compensation for their service.
+An email with a detailed job description and application will be sent out to all registered participants by April 1st.
+Applications for the Program Assistant position are due by April 15th and a decision will be announced in May.

 Financial Aid Information